AndersenLab/dry-guide/docs/pipeline-trimming.md

     The pipeline expects the folder containing raw fastq files to be located at `/projects/b1059/data/transfer/raw/`.
 And all processed fastq files will be output to `/projects/b1059/data/transfer/processed/`

+# Profiles

+## -profile standard (Default)

+If no profile is designated, the default profile will run both fastq trimming AND species check

+## -profile trim_only

+Use this profile to only trim fastq files and not perform species check.

+## -profile sp_check_only

+Use this profile to only run species check and not fastq trimming.
+This is useful for running species checks on previously trimmed fastqs.

 # Parameters

 ## --debug